m-renfro/sf_amenity_accessibility/README.md

 - Drop census tracts with populaiton of 0 or null
 - Generate centroids for each census tract
 - Sanp census tract centroids to the nearest node on network
-- _Repeat this process for parks, snap school and healthcare facility points to network_
+- _Repeat this process for parks; snap school and healthcare facility points to network_

 **Measuring accessibility:** Calculate cumulative accessibility metrics using network
-- Calculate the number of parks/schools/healthcare facilities within 1000 meter walking distance from each census tract node
+- Calculate the number of parks/schools/healthcare facilities within 1000 meter walking distance from each census tract network node
 - Calculate the shortest path and distance (in meters) from each census tract node to the nearest park/school/healthcare facility
 - Rank census tracts by the number of parks/schools/healthcare facilities within 1000 meter walking distance and shortest distance to the nearest park/school/healthcare facility